TiaMcDowell/CurseOfStrahdNotes/docs/notes/NPCs/Vasili von holt.md

-took a walk in the forest after interaction old friends of [[Ireena]]'s dad flirted with [[Ireena]] bought a second copy of [[Rudolph van Richten]]'s guide to monsters is super sketch has a place in [[Krezk]] and [[Valaki]]
+took a walk in the forest after interaction old friends of [[Ireena]]'s dad flirted with [[Ireena]] bought a second edition of [[Rudolph van Richten]]'s guide to monsters is super sketch has a place in [[Krezk]] and [[Valaki]]